CpaterCodes/TD-GPT/README.md

 - Without tests for divisibles of neither 3 nor 5, handling varies
 - I.e. Between returning `""` and `str(n)`
 - Test names will be general as possible while meaningful
-- Nonetheless, names could play a valid role in real world "TD-GPT"
+- Nonetheless, names/specs could play a valid role in real world "TD-GPT"
 - Subsequent problems will be more novel/complex in their nature
 - Overall, careful test design is important, even for simple logic

 ### 2. Modelling a Cell

-**Goal**:
+**Goal:**

 A simple model of a cell: with a weight, volume and some basic behaviours.